Meet the Team

 Amanda Jonnala

 Amanda Jonnala is a life coach, executive coach, leadership coach, and career coach.
-She works one-on-one with clients to help with transformations.
-Her passion is using the power of coaching to remove blockers and optimize the client’s lives and careers.
-Amanda approaches her coaching and training work through a holistic lens, looking at the whole person and/or organization to find optimization and harmony.
+She works one-on-one with clients to support transformational growth, helping them remove blockers and optimize their lives and careers.
+Amanda approaches her coaching and training work through a holistic lens, considering the whole person or organization to identify opportunities for optimization and harmony.

-Amanda is a certified coach and implements techniques she has mastered throughout her career as a professional recruiter and leader, as well as in her personal life as an elite athlete.
-She brings radical honesty and softness to her approach.
+She is a certified coach and applies techniques she has mastered throughout her career as a professional recruiter and leader, as well as in her personal life as an elite athlete.
+Amanda brings a balance of radical honesty and empathy to her approach, creating a supportive environment for meaningful change.

 Daniel Cohn